ncu-cryosensing/FRAME/README.md

 ## Quick start

-FRAME can be accessed and used in different ways, which are described below.
+FRAME can be accessed and used in various ways, as described below.

 ### Example server

-We provide an [example server](https://taipidata.ncu.edu.tw/metadata-assessment/) with FRAME running, so you can see how it works without installing or setting it up on your local machines.
+We provide an [example server](https://taipidata.ncu.edu.tw/frame/) with FRAME running, so you can see how it works without installing or setting it up on your local machines.
 Feel free to try it!

 ### Using Docker

-If you would like to try FRAME on your local machine, then Docker should be the easiest way to get started because it does not require Node.js or project dependencies to be installed on the machine.
+If you would like to try FRAME on your local machine, [Docker](https://www.docker.com/) is the easiest way to get started because it does not require Node.js or project dependencies to be installed.
 It is recommended for users who simply want to check out FRAME with minimal setup.

-To start the Docker container for FRAME, simply run
+We have provided a Docker image containing FRAME on [Docker Hub](https://hub.docker.com/r/taipidata/frame), so you do not need to download anything.
+Just install Docker and simply run

 ```bash
 sudo docker run -it -p 3000:3000 -p 3005:3005 -p 3006:3006 taipidata/frame start